 Among the various limitations of the study, the most notable perhaps was the relatively small sample size, particularly for the individual interviews, which may limit the finding from the existing landscape of similar programs.
 Additionally, the participation in the focus groups was also limited to four Athlete Ambassadors and five SPOCs.
 While efforts were made to ensure these groups were representative of different continents and different types of IFs, they were composed of individuals with the most experience, and from sports that are generally considered higher-risk for manipulation.
 This sample is not representative of every region or every type of international federation, potentially overlooking regional or organisational nuances.
 Additionally, a key program in the space of sport integrity education was missing from the study as none of it's administrators were available for participation in the one-on-one interviews.
-Another limitation is that for each program examined in the one-on-one interviews from other representatives of the same programs, depending on their individual function, could have provided more detailed insight covering a wider picture of their program planning and delivery.
+Another limitation is that for each program examined in the one-on-one interviews, only one representative was interviewed, and potentially being able to seek perspectives from other representatives of the same programs, depending on their individual function, could have provided more detailed insight covering a wider picture of their program planning and delivery.